 While Sequoia & Kings Canyon National Parks are not dog-friendly (pets are allowed only in campgrounds and on paved surfaces), you can certainly soak up a lot of out-the-window scenery by driving the Kings Canyon Scenic Byway, which ducks in and out of the surrounding Sequoia National Forest and Giant Sequoia National Monument.
 Both hold many gems for DogTrekkers, among them the 4,600-acre Converse Basin Grove, home to the Boole Tree, largest sequoia on national forest land at 269 feet tall and 113 feet in circumference.
 (It’s reached via a 2.5-mile trail).

-While the Rough Fire burned thousands of acres in the area in 2015, the Boole Tree and other landmarks survived, including the so-called Chicago Stump, the base of a tree cut down in sections in 1893, reassembled and put on display at the Chicago World’s Fair, where many viewers declared it a hoax.
+While last year’s Rough Fire burned thousands of acres in the area, the Boole Tree and other landmarks survived, including the so-called Chicago Stump, the base of a tree cut down in sections in 1893, reassembled and put on display at the Chicago World’s Fair, where many viewers declared it a hoax.

 The Converse Basin Grove is one of more than two dozen lesser-known sequoia groves protected in the national forest and monument.
 Another gem is the Trail of 100 Giants through Long Meadow Grove, where more than 100 trees greater than 10 feet in diameter reach for the sky.